Ibexian/EastMeetsKitchen/_posts/2017-07-10-Have-Food-Allergies-5-Allergy-Friendly-Recipes.md

 I love making vegan pestos because they taste just as good as ones with cheese.
 The secret is lemon juice (and sometimes, a bit of nutritional yeast).
 I made a [vegan avocado pesto](http://eastmeetskitchen.com/videos/recipes/vegan-avocado-pesto/) in the past and that recipe can certainly be used as I substituted pumpkin seeds instead of the usual pine nuts.

 However, those wishing to incorporate more greens into their pesto can follow the recipe below.
 It makes 8-10 servings, but the great thing about pesto is it can be frozen.
-I usually put mine into little ice cube trays and that way if I wanted to make an individual portion of pesto past, I can just take one cube out.
+I usually put mine into little ice cube trays and that way if I wanted to make an individual portion of pesto pasta, I can just take one cube out.

 A special note is if you think you may have a wheat allergy, to go with the many wheat-free pastas available at grocery stores today.
 There is a great many varieties made from brown rice, corn and quinoa, which are all delicious.